 It’s difficult and expensive to rigorously test these theories, but a group of researchers had a good crack at the Carbs theory earlier this year.

 They recruited 20 volunteers and kept them in a research facility for four weeks.
-Ten people were randomised to a high-carb/low-fat diet for two weeks, followed by a low-carb/high-fat (ketogenic) diet for two weeks.
+Ten people were randomised to a high-carb/low-fat plant-based diet for two weeks, followed by a low-carb/high-fat ketogenic diet for two weeks.
 And 10 were randomised to the same diets but in the opposite order.
 Importantly, the participants could eat as much or as little as they wanted.
 The primary outcome was calorie intake (the main driver of changes in body fat).

 In fact, even though the high-carb diet increased post-meal glucose and insulin (as you would expect), it decreased daily calorie intake by 600 calories compared to the low-carb diet (every single participant ate fewer calories on the high-carb diet), and caused fat loss (which the low-carb diet did not).
-This suggests that the Carb theory is incorrect, and that high-carb/low-fat diets may to be better for appetite control and weight fat loss than low-carb/high-fat (ketogenic) diets.
+This suggests that the Carb theory is incorrect, and that high-carb/low-fat diets may to be better for appetite control and fat loss than low-carb/high-fat (ketogenic) diets.

 That being said, the study had a very short duration.
 Extending it to months or years may produce different results (as physiological adaptions to the diets progress), but I suspect there wouldn’t be many volunteers for this.
 It was also in a very artificial environment.
 In the real world, diets are much harder to stick to because the brain fights weight loss, and we are literally surrounded by the very foods we are trying to avoid.
 In fact, in almost all weight loss trials with a duration of more than 6 months, results peak at 6 months and then most of the weight is regained.

 Yes, because obesity (and its associated diseases) is nothing short of a public health crisis, and identifying the true cause will catalyse more action, at the government and food industry level, to tackle it.